 Attractions in Gwangan: Gwangandaegyo (Diamond Bridge), Gwangalli Beach, Kyungsung University

-The best hotels in Gwangan
+Recommended hotels in Gwangan

-Best budget hotels in Busan
+Best hotels in Busan

 24 Guesthouse Nampo Station

-Address: 9-1, Gudeok-ro, Jung-gu, Busan, South Korea
+Address: 9-1, Gudeok-ro, Jung-gu

 Getting front-and-centre in Busan is never easier than staying at the delightful 24 Guesthouse Nampo Station.
-Whimsical cartoon rabbits and cheery colours greet you as you enter into this clean and bright guesthouse and hostel.
+Whimsical cartoon rabbits and cheery colours greet you as you enter this clean and bright guesthouse and hostel.

-Both the shared accommodations and private rooms (with private bathrooms) at 24 Guesthouse Nampo Station provide cozy quarters for your Busan adventures.
-The true star of the guesthouse though is the Sky Lounge, the guesthouse’s rooftop terrace.
+24 Guesthouse Nampo Station offers shared accommodations and private rooms with private bathrooms.
+Both provide cozy quarters for your adventures.
+The true star of the guesthouse, though, is the Sky Lounge, the guesthouse’s rooftop terrace.
 Retire here in the evening to chat with other guests amid the sights & sounds of Busan.

 Of course, the location of 24 Guesthouse Nampo Station is brilliant, too.
-As you’d guess from the name, Nampo Station is just steps away along with BIFF Square and Jagalchi Market.
+As you’d guess from the name, Nampo Station is steps away along with BIFF Square and Jagalchi Market.

-Address: 14-7, Jungang-daero 691beonga-gil, Busanjin-gu, Busan, South Korea
+Address: 14-7, Jungang-daero 691beonga-gil, Busanjin-gu

-Even the hotel’s budget-friendly standard rooms are super spacious and throw in luxurious extras like large soaker bathtubs and rain showers for a relaxing stay in the heart of the city.
+Even the hotel’s budget-friendly standard rooms are super spacious.
+They also throw in luxurious extras like large soaker bathtubs and rain showers.
+Together, it all makes for a relaxing stay in the heart of Busan.

-Address: 56, Bujeon-ro, Busanjin-gu, Busan, South Korea
+Address: 56, Bujeon-ro, Busanjin-gu

 24 Guesthouse Haeundae Premier

 Address: 1394-37, Jung 1-dong, Haeundae-gu

-Within less than a 10-minute walk from this budget guesthouse, you’ll be soakin’ up the rays and watching the surf on Haeundae Beach, one of the best places to hang out in Busan.
+Within less than a 10-minute walk from this budget guesthouse, you’ll be at the seafront.
+Soak up the rays and watch the surf on Haeundae Beach, one of the best places to hang out in Busan.

-There’s a small kitchen for guests to cook, but with all the brilliant budget-friendly food options in Haeundae, you’d be hard-pressed to not find the meal when you walk out the door and explore.
+There’s a small kitchen for guests to cook here, too.
+But all the brilliant budget-friendly food options in Haeundae wait.
+You’d be hard-pressed not to find a great meal when you walk out the door and explore.

 Hotel Foret Premier Nampo

-Address: 54-1, Gudeok-ro, Jung-gu, Busan, South Korea
+Address: 54-1, Gudeok-ro, Jung-gu

-Straddling the top-end of the budget category and the low-end of the mid-range, Hotel Foret Premier Nampo assembles a classier Busan accommodations experience than other hotels at a similar price point.
+Hotel Foret Premier Nampo straddles the top-end of the budget category and the lower end of the mid-range Busan hotel scene.
+It assembles a classier Busan accommodations experience than other hotels at a similar price point.

-In whichever direction you turn, your tastebuds will have a field day sampling some of the best food that Busan has to offer or your wallet will be tempting you to dispense with some won with some of the best shopping in the city.
+In whichever direction you turn, your tastebuds will have a field day.
+You’ll get easily sample some of the best food that Busan has to offer.
+Or hit the boutiques and dispense with some won with some of the best shopping in Busan.

 Stanford Inn Busan

-Address: 32, Jungang-daero 691beon-gil, Busanjin-Gu, 47287 Busan, South Korea
+Address: 32, Jungang-daero 691beon-gil, Busanjin-Gu

-After a meal in the hotel’s lovely eating area, spill onto the atmospheric rooftop terrace for a bout of relaxation.
-Fringed by gnarled trees, flowering shrubs, and breathtaking views of Busan, this calming space will breathe life into your stay and keep you coming back for more.
+After a meal in the hotel’s eating area, spill onto the atmospheric rooftop terrace for a bout of relaxation.
+This calming space is fringed by gnarled trees and flowering shrubs to a backdrop of breathtaking views of Busan.
+It’ll breathe life into your stay and keep you coming back for more.

 Aventree Hotel Busan

-Address: 6, Gwangbok-ro 39beon-gil, Jung-gu, Busan, South Korea
+Address: 6, Gwangbok-ro 39beon-gil, Jung-gu

-Address: 19, Heukgyo-ro, Jung-gu, Busan, South Korea
+Address: 19, Heukgyo-ro, Jung-gu

-Flexing its muscles with a unique brand of mid-range glitz & glamour, the GnB Hotel delivers a superb accommodations experience that’s among the most value-laden in its category.
-Spacious rooms open up to stunning city views, glowing through large picture windows, that only get better as night falls.
+Flexing a unique blend of mid-range glitz & glamour, the GnB Hotel delivers a superb accommodations experience.
+It’s among the most value-laden choices in Busan.

 Solaria Nishitetsu Hotel Busan

-Address: 20, Seomyeon-ro, Busanjin-gu, Busan, South Korea
+Address: 20, Seomyeon-ro, Busanjin-gu

-As much as Koreans might not dig it, the mighty tentacles of a big Japanese hotel chain landing in Korea can’t be too bad, especially when top-notch mid-range hotels like the Solaria Nishitetsu Hotel Busan pop up.
+As much as Koreans might not dig it, the mighty tentacles of a big Japanese hotel chain landing in South Korea can’t be too bad.
+At not when top-notch mid-range hotels like the Solaria Nishitetsu Hotel Busan pop up.

 Park Hyatt Busan

-Address: 51, Marine City 1-ro, Haeundae-gu, Busan, South Korea
+Address: 51, Marine City 1-ro, Haeundae-gu

 Lotte Hotel Busan

-Address: 772, Gaya-daero, Busanjin-gu, Busan, South Korea
+Address: 772, Gaya-daero, Busanjin-gu

 The Westin Chosun Busan

-Address: 67, Dongbaek-ro, Haeundae-gu, 48100 Busan, South Korea
+Address: 67, Dongbaek-ro, Haeundae-gu

-It’s the the full-house of amenities though that’ll keep you sticking around The Westin Chosun Busan.
-With six on-site dining & drinking establishments—from the Korean dishes of Sheobul to the cheekily named Irish pub O’Kim’s—your tastebuds won’t leave unsatisfied.
-When lounging on Haeundae Beach, steps from the door, isn’t enough, unwind with a soothing massage at the on-site spa or slip into the indoor pool for a less-crowded dip.
+The hotel is home to six on-site dining & drinking establishments.
+From the Korean dishes of Sheobul to the cheekily named Irish pub O’Kim’s, your tastebuds won’t leave unsatisfied.
+When lounging on Haeundae Beach, steps from the door, isn’t enough, unwind with a soothing massage at the on-site spa.
+Or slip into the indoor pool for a less-crowded dip.

 Paradise Hotel & Casino Busan

-Address: 296, Haeundaehaebyeon-ro, Haeundae-gu, Busan, South Korea
+Address: 296, Haeundaehaebyeon-ro, Haeundae-gu

 Haeundae Grand Hotel

-Address: 217, Haeundaehaebyeon-ro, Haeundae-gu, 48093 Busan, South Korea
+Address: 217, Haeundaehaebyeon-ro, Haeundae-gu

-When Haeundae Beach, just 2 minutes away by foot, isn’t enough to get the blood flowing, Haeundae Grand Hotel offers an on-site sauna and massage parlour for guests.
+Haeundae Beach is two minutes away by foot.
+And if that isn’t enough to get the blood flowing, Haeundae Grand Hotel offers an on-site sauna and massage parlour for guests.